itsaflamingo/wheres-waldo/README.md

 This is a Where's Waldo game created following The Odin Project guidelines.
 The game was created using Firebase, React, JavaScript & CSS, and tested using the React Testing Library.

+Includes:
+- Database functionality using Firebase Cloud Storage
+- Leaderboard that displays scores by time spent.
+- Swear word filter on name input

 Live site URL: https://itsaflamingo.github.io/wheres-waldo/